zxue/install-maximo-on-azure-and-aws/README.md

 - v: bind mount a volume.
 Local machine folder “~/masconfig”; container folder: “/mascli/masconfig”​
 - quay.io/ibmmas/cli: downloaded the mas cli image.
 Run "docker images" to see images available.

-### Install Maximo Using MAS CLI (AWS only)
+## Install Maximo Using MAS CLI (AWS only)

 For Maximo deployment on AWS, you can run the cli command below.
+One benefit of using the CLI command line is that the entire installation process is fully automated once you provide the required values upfront.
+The tradeoff is that it does not provide the flexibilities that Ansible playbooks do.
+It's worth noting that the MAS CLI command is using the same Ansible playbooks behind the scenes.

 ```
 mas instal